kubla/fulcra-context-mcp/README.md

 ## mcp-server-python

-This is a remote MCP server that provides tools and resources to call the Fulcra API from LLMs.
+This is an MCP server that provides tools and resources to call the Fulcra API using `fulcra-api`.

+When run on its own (or when `FULCRA_ENVIRONMENT` is set to `stdio`), it acts as a local MCP server.
+Otherwise, it acts as a remote server.
 It handles the OAuth2 callback, but doesn't leak the exchanged tokens to MCP clients.
 Instead, it keeps a mapping table in memory.

 ### Debugging